 This colleague is the CEO of a large non-profit organization located in the southeastern United States.
 For purposes of this article, we’ll refer to him as “Bob.”
 The non-profit Bob headed had not kept up with the times regarding technology, particularly as it relates to HR and finance functions.
 Bob had been providing health coverage to his full-time employees all along so he thought he had nothing to worry about.
 However, during the fall of 2015, Bob’s HR department was faced with the year-end task of providing every full-time employee with a summary report of their health care eligibility and coverage throughout the preceding year.
 This marked the first time that this particular requirement for ACA compliance had been enforced.
 Because Bob’s organization lacked a software package such as Integrity Data’s ACA compliance solution, all of these forms would have to be created manually by the HR department, printed out, and distributed by hand to their employees.

 A considerable amount of staff time and resources were expended in creating these forms and getting them out to every single full-time employee.
 However, once the forms were distributed it became apparent that there was a problem.
 An incorrect formula had been used and therefore some of the legally mandated information was missing.
 As a result, all of the initial documents had to be discarded, and Bob’s HR and finance staff were forced to work overtime to enter the correct information and to get the corrected forms out to all employees.
-In the meantime, the deadline required for disseminating these forms had passed, making Bob’s organization liable for hefty fines under the terms of ACA: $540 per required form!
+In the meantime, the deadline required for disseminating these forms had passed, making Bob’s organization liable for hefty fines under the terms of ACA: Over $500 per required form!